liquidg3/liquidfire-forms/README.md

 ## Creating a form directly
 If you want to use a form directly (from outside the widget and rendering) you can create them easily.
-I haven't needed to create a form directly because I'm always rendering them, but here is how you can do it just in case.
+I haven't needed to create a form directly because I'm always rendering them and the widget creates it for me, but here is how you can do it, just in case.

 ``` js
 //create a form off the forms module